vultisig/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ Vultisig is a multi-chain, multi-factor, multi-platform Threshold-Signature vault that does not need any specialised hardware.
+🙋‍♀️At its core Vultisig is a multi-chain, multi-factor, multi-platform Threshold-Signature vault that does not need any specialised hardware.
 It supports most UTXO, EVM, BFT and EdDSA Chains.\
 It is based on [Binance tss-lib](https://github.com/bnb-chain/tss-lib/tree/master), but adapted for the mobile environment.

+In addition, the Vultisig team is constantly expanding the functionality and use of Vultisig with
+* A Chrome browser extension - easy access to web3
+* Web version - view your positions and join the airdrop

 Vultisig is built by the founders of [THORChain](https://thorchain.org) - who built the largest and oldest working multi-chain DEX with Threshold-signatures.